selectize/selectize.js/README.md

 with a concise and descriptive message.
 One commit means one feature/bugfix/thing that has changed, or a diff bringing the code one step forward to a better, working state.

+Once your commit is nice and clean, and you want to *discard the other changes*, you can use `git checkout .` (that will erase changes to tracked files) and `git clean [-i/--interactive]` (to erase untracked files).  **However, be careful with those commands, as their function is to erase things/changes.**

 #### Tests
 Please ensure all the tests pass: